cbillowes/gatsby-remark-interactive-gifs/README.md

 ## How to use

-Simply reference your gif file name in the gif protocol in order to embed the interactive gif.
+Simply reference your gif file name (relative to the configured `src` directory) in the gif protocol in order to embed the interactive gif.

 ```
 `gif:dolphin.gif`